JMC2002/Duckov-BetterModManager/README_en.md

 - Added two buttons for each item in the MOD management page to move the mod to the top or bottom, effectively equivalent to pressing the up/down button multiple times.
 - A checkbox is added on the left side of the MOD entry.
 Checking the box enables all mods, while unchecking it disables all mods.
 - Hold the mouse button on a mod entry to drag and reorder it.
+- This mod makes extensive use of reflection, and it may become outdated with future game updates
+- Click a mod entry to select it, then press **W** or the up arrow key to move the mod up, **S** or the down arrow key to move it down, and press **Enter**, **ESC**, or click anywhere to deselect.

 ## 🔔 3.
 Notes
 - This mod can be safely uninstalled and will not affect your save files.